twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses medial characters from the *Arabic* ranges of Unicode.
 The second feature is used only for Syriac.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
 This feature uses circled letters and numbers from the *Enclosed Alphanumerics* block and initial, isolated, medial or terminal characters from the *Arabic* ranges of Unicode.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 Glyphs with `.onum` at the end of PostScript names should be added to generate this feature.
 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 It creates a numero substitution (capital N and small o with or without full stop) if the glyph exists in the *Letterlike Symbols* block of Unicode and substitutions for letters and numbers.
+The character is commonly included in encodings for languages with Cyrillic script.
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.
 If no glyphs ending with `.ordn` or `.sups` are found it creates substitutions for a to ª and o to º.
 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace two letters with chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit.